• Skip to primary navigation

 Jenga – If you've never played this stacking game, you are missing out.
 You stack these little wooden blocks in an alternating pattern and each player takes turns pushing out one block at a time and restacking it at the top of the pile without knocking the pile over.
 Both of my girls really love Jenga.

-The Ultimate Book of Family Card GamesPin
+The Ultimate Book of Family Card GamesPin a deck of Bicycle cardsPin

 The Ultimate Book of Family Card Games and a deck of cards – This isn't one game; it's a book of games that you can play together.
 It holds rules and instructions for over 50 different card games, and you are guaranteed to find something that your family likes among its pages.

-Spot It Splash gamePin
+Spot It! gamePin

-5 second rule gamePin
+5 Second Rule gamePin

 5 Second Rule – In this one, you get a category and then have 5 seconds to list 3 things from that category.
 It's fast-paced and funny because the players often get tongue-tied trying to spit out an answer in time.
 In such a short time period, all kinds of wrong answers will pop out.
 You'll be amazed at how much you know but can't think of in time!
 It's especially funny with kids who make all kinds of crazy combinations of words.